Oregon Transportation Plan

 Oregon Bicycle and Pedestrian Plan - Executive Summary

 In its continued commitment to making biking and walking safer, more accessible, and more efficient, ODOT has identified a number of action items from the recently adopted 2016 Oregon Bicycle and Pedestrian Plan that can be implemented within the next five years.
 This document summarizes those actions and lays out ODOT’s approach.

 2023 Oregon Freight Plan Amendment

 The purpose of the Oregon Freight Plan, or OFP, is to improve freight connections to local, state, tribal, regional, national and international markets with the goal of increasing trade-related jobs and income for Oregon workers and businesses.
 The OFP is a resource designed to guide freight-related operation, maintenance and investment decisions.
 The OFP, originally released in 2011, was first amended in 2017 to maintain compliance with federal requirements that came from the FAST Act for state freight plans, and further amended in 2023 to update data and maintain alignment with other statewide planning documents and to be compliant with the Infrastructure Investment and Jobs Act (IIJA) .
-These plans are required to be updated on a 5 year basis, with ODOT intending on amending the Oregon Freight Plan in 2022 to be in compliance with new requirements from Infrastructure Investment and Jobs Act (IIJA) and to incorporate updated data and trends.
+These plans are required to be updated on a 4 year basis, with the next update due in 2027.
 See Guidance on State Freight Plans and State Freight Advisory Committees for more information on the federal context for this effort.

 2023 Oregon Freight Plan